TSNLollipops/bloom-wars--Amaranth-Reckoning/design/Bloom_Wars_Character_Editor_v1.md

 - The animal-label preset table's actual Planet-position/pillar-weight values (§2) — proposal only.
 - Whether one animal label is enough per pilot, or two is the right ceiling for "complicated" ones (§2).
-- The Favorability pair-scaling and default-standing proposals (§3) — recommended, not locked.
 - Rolled-name weighting, and the name bank itself (§4).
 - The walkable hub (§5) — already its own flagged, unscoped system elsewhere; not touched here.
 - The canon-vs-custom separation question Spitball Ideas already raised for the mod kit generally — this doc doesn't resolve it, though it's worth noting that anything built through this editor is obviously workshop/custom content by construction, which may do most of that separation's work for free.